£27.60 (Including VAT)

-MuteMat™ 3 is high performing against impact noise because of it's Closed Cell Polyethylene Foam and it's dense layer of mass loaded vinyl spreading the load - although mass loaded vinyl is not effective on it’s own against impact noise, in this case it is important.
-The two layers of mass loaded vinyl also vastly improve airborne noise reduction, especially when they are featured as part of an acoustic system.
-Carpet will offer some sound proofing qualities against impact noise, but not to the degree of which a dedicated sound insulation material provides, this is because it is easily compressed underfoot, carpet will offer little to no sound insulation against airborne noise.
+MuteMat™ 3 is high performing against impact noise because of it's Closed Cell Polyethylene Foam, and its dense layer of mass loaded vinyl spreading the load - although mass loaded vinyl is not effective on its own against impact noise, in this case, it is essential.
+The two layers of mass loaded vinyl also vastly improve airborne noise reduction, mainly when they are part of an acoustic system.
+The carpet will offer some soundproofing qualities against impact noise, but not to the degree of which a dedicated sound insulation material provides, and this is because it compresses easily underfoot, a carpet will offer little to no sound insulation against airborne noise.

-We often use the analogy here of running a 100mm race in either slippers (a soft fabric material which allows a lot of contact to the body) or in running trainers (offering maximum resilience and specially designed for the purpose, reducing the impact transference in to the body)
+We often use the analogy here of running a 100mm race in slippers (a soft fabric material which allows a lot of contact to the body) or in running trainers (offering maximum resilience and specially designed for the purpose, reducing the impact transferring into the body)

-MuteMat™ 3 is a compressible sound insulation material and this is an important function for the reduction of impact noise - it is not suitable for installing tiled or wooden finishes directly on top; but it is very effective in making sure replacements of carpet in apartments with laminate flooring receive the best sound proofing possible, so as to not disrupt neighbours.
-An over boarding is required with: ceramic tiling, laminate flooring, engineered wood flooring, luxury vinyl flooring such as amtico and karndean, and standard vinyl floorings such as lino.
+MuteMat™ 3 is a compressible sound insulation material, and this is an essential property for the reduction of impact noise - it is not suitable for installing tiled or wooden finishes directly on top.
+But, it is very effective in making sure replacements of carpet in apartments with laminate flooring receive the best sound proofing possible, minimising disruption to your neighbours.
+You will require an over boarding with ceramic tiling, laminate flooring, engineered wood flooring, luxury vinyl flooring such as amtico and karndean, and standard vinyl floorings such as lino.

-Concerning Building Regulations, it will most likely be required that you bond all sound proof materials to the floor so that it exists as ‘fabric of the structure’, in other words so it cannot be removed at a later date after passing the regulations; this is usually up to the discretion of the acoustic testing engineer.
-With any hard finishes you will want to bond MuteMat™ 3 to the floor and any over boarding then bonded to the top to reduce flex and movement in the flooring.
+Concerning Building Regulations, you will most likely need to bond all sound proof materials to the floor so that it exists as ‘fabric of the structure’, in other words, so it cannot be removed at a later date after passing the regulations; this is usually up to the discretion of the acoustic testing engineer.
+With any hard finishes, you will want to bond MuteMat™ 3 to the floor, and any over boarding then bonded to the top to reduce flex and movement in the flooring.
 Using adhesive will not increase it’s sound proofing qualities.
-No adhesive is required when regulations are not concerned, as well as when using a woven carpet, this can be pulled over the top and attached to Carpet Gripper Strips around the perimeter.
+When installing a Wove Carpet, do not require any glue when regulations are not concerned, it can be pulled over the top and attached to Carpet Gripper Strips around the perimeter.

-No over boarding is required with woven carpet finishes, you will need to use a Carpet Gripper Strip around the perimeter to raise the gripper rods to a suitable height to avoid a dipping around the edges.
-Carpet Tiles will benefit from the installation of an over boarding to reduce the edges coming apart, carpet tiles are often used in offices, so when you are soundproofing an office with the use of MuteMat™ 3 an over boarding will help to support wheelbase chairs.
+No over boarding is required with woven carpet finishes.
+You will need to use a Carpet Gripper Strip around the perimeter to raise the gripper rods to a suitable height to avoid a dipping around the edges.
+Carpet Tiles will benefit from the installation of an over boarding to reduce the joins coming apart, you will find carpet tiles in offices, so when you are soundproofing an office with the use of MuteMat™ 3 an over boarding will help to provide additional support.

-When you are looking for wall sound proofing options, MuteMat™ 3 would not be your best option - although there would be no issue in using it, it won’t offer a great finish nor can it be decorated over.
-We offer a range of effective wall sound insulation options for stud framing, brick, block and concrete constructions.
+When you are looking for wall sound proofing options, MuteMat™ 3 would not be your best option - although there would be no issue in using it, it won’t offer an excellent finish nor can it be decorated over.
+We provide a range of effective wall sound insulation options for stud framing, brick, block and concrete constructions.

-The first concern many have when looking to soundproof a bathroom or wet room is whether water or vapour will become trapped in any foam materials belonging to the sound insulation material, MuteMat™ 3 is not subject to these issues as the Cross Linked Polyethylene Foam does not absorb moisture, nor does it suffer from fungal or mould issues.
+The first concern many have when looking to soundproof a bathroom or wet room is whether water or vapour will become trapped in any foam materials belonging to the sound insulation material, MuteMat™ 3 is not subject to these issues as the Cross-Linked Polyethylene Foam does not absorb moisture, nor does it suffer from fungal or mould problems.
 It offers high levels of sound insulation for both airborne and impact noise.
-Tiling and lino floor finishes may require a form of water resistant marine over boarding as opposed to standard ply or MDF as a bed to lay the flooring correctly.
+Tiling and lino floor finishes may require a form of water-resistant marine over boarding as opposed to standard ply or MDF as a bed to lay the flooring correctly.

 With the installation of underfloor heating, whatever lays on top must be able to pass heat energy through without straining the heating system.
 MuteMat™ 3 is comprised of two layers of mass loaded vinyl which work incredibly well at reducing sound energy, but will, if installed on top, suppress heat energy.
-We would recommend seeking advice from the Underfloor Heating specialist before proceeding with MuteMat™ 3 as well as proceeding with a underfloor heating system when soundproofing requirements need to be met - we are happy to send out samples to make sure it is compatible.
-In most situations MuteMat™ 3 would be best installed underneath as an option for sound proofing underfloor heating trays.
+We would recommend seeking advice from the Underfloor Heating specialist before proceeding with MuteMat™ 3 as well as continuing with an underfloor heating system when you need to meet set soundproofing requirements - we are happy to send out samples to make sure it is compatible.
+In most situations, MuteMat™ 3 would be best installed underneath as an option for sound proofing underfloor heating trays.

 Because of how the MuteMat™ 3 is laminated together - it only comes in sheets.
 The different densities of mass loaded vinyl would make it very difficult to roll and could cause separation between the layers over time.

-MuteMat™ 3 is best cut with a fresh Stanley blade and a straight edge or metal ruler, always cut away from your body and behind the straight edge.
+You will want to cut MuteMat™ 3 with a new Stanley blade and a straight edge or metal ruler, always cut away from your body and behind the straight edge.